AbirlalBera/CYBER_SECURITY/CTF_Walkthrough/BILLING.md

 To do that we have to escalate priviellage

-check which service we can usser
+check which service we can use under sudo permission .
+Before that change the meterpreter shell to normal shell.

+meterpreter > shell